Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 If your marriage occurred in a country without a US Embassy, or that US Embassy does not issue visas, NVC sends the petition to the US Embassy or US consulate that normally processes US visas for citizens of that country.
 For example, if a marriage took place in Iran, NVC would send the petition to Turkey or another designated US consulate.

-The US citizen’s spouse must apply for a K-3 visa in the country of marriage.
+The US citizen’s spouse must apply for a K-3 in the country of marriage.
 The spouse must then present additional forms, documentation and information relating to eligibility.
 US officials will then fingerprint and interview the applicant.
 Visa issuance normally follows within a few days.
 However, some visa applications require further administrative processing.
 This takes additional time after the interview.
 Of course, a consular officer may request additional information according to the circumstances of the case.

-For same-sex couples, the K-3 visa process is still somewhat unclear.
+For same-sex couples, the K-3 process is still somewhat unclear.
 For example, the couple may have married in a country other than that where the non-US spouse lives, since not all countries recognize same-sex marriage.
 We expect the Department of State to provide further guidance on this issue in the near future.

-Applicants for the K visa must be the minor, unmarried child under 21, of a qualified K Visa applicant.
-US citizens filing a K visa application do not have to file separate petitions for children of a fiancé(e) or spouse.
+Applicants for the K category must be the minor, unmarried child under 21, of a qualified K Visa applicant.
+US citizens filing a K application do not have to file separate petitions for children of a fiancé(e) or spouse.
 But they must list children on the petition.
 While US citizens must also file alien relative petitions for non-US spouses, they are not required to file those forms for their spouse’s child(ren).

 The K visa holder and any children, if applicable, arrive in the US and continue Green Card applications (Lawful Permanent Residence).
 The non-US spouse and each child must then submit an adjustment of status application for permanent residence.
 In addition, the US citizen spouse must submit an alien relative petition for each child along with the adjustment application.
 Only unmarried children under 21 qualify as immediate relatives under US immigration law.